GOVERNMENT

 LEADERSHIP

-The election term is three years and elections usually take place in September.
-SIFN has its own Custom Election Code that has recently been updated and will soon be reviewed by the community.
-Upon a full review the Election Code will be ratified.
-(See Policies)
+The election term is three years and elections take place in late August.
+SIFN has its own Custom Election Code that was ratified by the community in February of 2024.
+The Election Code can be found under POLICIES.

 CHIEF AND COUNCIL